Vonage/vivid/docs/contact-us.md

 ### ![Logo Slack](assets/images/logo-slack.svg) Slack

-The fastest way to reach out to the Vivid team or get updated on the latest _ongoings_ is via the Slack channels.
+The fastest way to reach out to the Vivid team or get updated on the latest _on-goings_ is via the Slack channels.
 We are interacting through, monitoring and frequently updating the following channels:
 * [ask-vivid](https://vonage.slack.com/archives/C013F0YKH99) - public channel for any open conversation (well, Vivid related too :) )
 * [vivid-engineering](https://vonage.slack.com/archives/GVC6M0QF2) - join-by-invitation channel for a more thorough technical discussions, please ask some of us to join you if needed